Code-Institute-Submissions/shellym96-marvel-quiz/TESTING.md

 See link below:
 - https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fshellym96.github.io%2Fmarvel-quiz

-**IMPORTANT**: Third-Party tools

-If you're using extras like Bootstrap, Materialize, Font Awesome, then sometimes the validator will attempt to also validate this code, even if it's not part of your own actual code.
-You are not required to validate the external libraries or frameworks!

-Sample CSS code validation documentation (tables are extremely helpful!):

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 | File | Jigsaw URL | Screenshot | Notes |
 | --- | --- | --- | --- |
 | style.css | [Jigsaw](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fshellym96.github.io%2Fmarvel-quiz) | ![screenshot](documentation/css-validation-style.png) | Pass: No Errors |

 ## Responsiveness

-The minimum requirement is for the following 3 tests:
-- Mobile
-- Tablet
-- Desktop

-**IMPORTANT**: You must provide screenshots of the tested responsiveness, to "prove" that you've actually tested them.

-Using the "amiresponsive" mockup image (or similar) does not suffice the requirements.
-Consider using some of the built-in device sizes in the Developer Tools.

-If you have tested the project on your actual mobile phone or tablet, consider also including screenshots of these as well.
-It showcases a higher level of manual tests, and can be seen as a positive inclusion!

-Sample responsiveness testing documentation:

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 I've tested my deployed project on multiple devices to check for responsiveness issues.